Prepaying your mortgage: How reducing your loan principal can lead to big savings

 Prepaying your mortgage can be a good idea in many situations.
 It can be a big step toward becoming debt-free and greatly reduce your monthly expenses.
 However, it’s also important to think about the drawbacks.

-There are potential downsides to prepaying.
 For starters, tying up your cash in your home means you have less liquidity and wiggle room in your budget.
-In other words, you’ll have less readily available cash to put toward increasing your 401(k) contributions or paying down high-interest debt, for example.
+In other words, you’ll have less readily available cash to put toward things like increasing your 401(k) contributions or paying down high-interest debt, for example.
 These financial goals could offer a higher return on your investment.

 Another consideration is the opportunity cost of not having that extra money invested elsewhere.
 Over the past four decades, the stock market has returned an average of 13 percent a year.

-When asking yourself, “Can I prepay my mortgage?” look at your entire financial picture.
+When deciding whether to pay off your mortgage, look at your entire financial picture.
 Here are some important questions to consider: